EUTS/EUTS.github.io/_site/README.md

-This is where the EUTS website is hosted.
+This is where the Effat University Tech Society website is hosted.

 If you're new here, read on to find out how you can contribute to the website.